phreborn/MLCAF/doc/Fakes.md

 # Obtain the correction factor for fake factor
 python scripts/calculateScaleFactor.py WFR

+# Put all the scale factors into one root file
+hadd ScaleFactors/WFR_SF.root ScaleFactors/WFR*SF.root

 # Obtain the correction factor for top samples
 python scripts/calculateScaleFactor.py TCR

+# Put all the scale factors into one root file
+hadd ScaleFactors/TCR_SF.root ScaleFactors/TCR*SF.root
 ```

 After obtaining the scale factors, we need to perfrom the closure test again.